rinov/SwiftFlyer/README.md

 ### RealTime API

-Set PubNub configration by using RealTImeAPi in your AppDelegate.swift.
+Set PubNub configration by using RealTImeAPI in your AppDelegate.swift.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {